 As of December 31, 2024 unless otherwise noted.
 For illustrative purposes only, subject to change.
 There can be no assurance that the committed amounts will be fully deployed.
 Please see Important Information at the beginning of this presentation for additional information.
 (1) Represents current gross asset value across all KKR real estate transactions as of March 2025.
-(2) Represents exposure in KREST and other KKR-sponsored real estate funds own, as well as assets that KKRowned platforms manage.
+(2) Represents exposure in KREST and other KKR-sponsored real estate funds own, as well as assets that KKR-owned platforms manage.
 The investments made by KREST may differ from those reflected above by breadth of geography, sector, asset type, and deal type.
 (3) Originations made via KKR's Real Estate Credit platform between January 1, 2015 - December 31, 2024.
-(4) Based on fully funded committed principal amount for loans originated via KKR's Real Estate Credit platform between January 1, 2015 - December 31, 2024.
-Based on market value for Global Atlantic and KKR Real Estate Select Trust ("KREST") and invested capital for RECOP I, RECOP II and KKR Real Estate Stabilized Credit ("RESTAC").
+(4) Based on fully funded committed principal amount for loans originated via KKR's Real Estate Estate Estate Trust ("KREST") and invested capital for RECOP II and KKR Real Estate Stabilized Credit ("RESTAC").
 Includes securities purchased on behalf of Global Atlantic after the acquisition closed on February 1, 2021.
-(5) "Other" includes selfstorage, mixed-use and net lease assets.
+(5) "Other" includes self-storage, mixed-use and net lease assets.
 (6) Based on the face amount retained on conduit and SASB CMBS deals from January 1, 2017 - December 31, 2024; Source: Commercial Mortgage Alert (accessed April 2024).
 (7) The above represents a sampling of awards granted to KKR in the private real estate space.
-The awards and ratings shown above (the "Awards") were granted to KKR in March 2025, March 2024, and April 2024 in one or more publications issued by PEI Group, a global B2B information group unaffiliated with KKR that is focused exclusively on alternative assets including private equity, private real estate, private debt, infrastructure and agri investing.
+The awards and ratings shown above (the "Awards") were granted to KKR in March 2025, March 2024, and April 2024 in one or more publications issued by PEI Group, a global B2B information group unaffiliated with KKR that is focused exclusively on alternative assets including private real estate, private real estate, private debt, infrastructure and agri investing.
 Please see Important Information at the beginning of this presentation for additional disclosure regarding third-party ratings and awards.